 Justice Conversation

-Our justice conversation is specifically a conversation about justice rooted in love.
+Our justice conversation is about justice rooted in love.
 We believe that without this basis of understanding, actual justice is not possible.
 Responses that are retributive, or based in punishment, or in an idea of ‘fairness’ which is always from a limited viewpoint, should not be called ‘justice.’
 These advance harm and violence and are not the remedy we need for peace in our world and neighborhoods and homes.

 Justice Conversation